 The Catechist Formation Program provides the basic theological understandings, spiritual formation and catechetical methodology necessary for those who are appointed by their pastors and commissioned by their parishes to hand on the faith to adults, youth or children.
 Training of the catechist is necessary to ensure that the faith is handed on in its integrity and in a manner that responds to the needs, learning styles, cultures and other special characteristics of those in their care.

 There are two levels in the Catechist Formation Program, both consisting of five courses.
 Level one courses present the basic essentials of each topic while Level Two courses expand and deepen the content presented in Level One.
 All catechist formation courses are available in English and Spanish, on site or online.
-List of Catechist Formation Program courses.
+Here is a list of Catechist Formation Program courses.

 What's the idea behind catechist formation?